ptlis/psr7-conneg/README.md

 ### With Zend-Stratigility

-To use the zend-stratigility component configure your negotiator instance as described above and pass it to the Stratigility negotiator.
+To use the zend-stratigility component, configure your negotiator instance as described above and pass it to the Stratigility negotiator.

 ```
     $stratigilityNegotiator = new StratigilityNegotiator($negotiator);